 We want to avoid server commutation: if during our session we jump from one server to another, there will be efficiency, data and even communication loss.
 In order to avoid this the Persistence session must be configured.
 We will choose to maintain a session by session id, so this means that during a session, we will connect to only one server.

-Select JSESSIONID as persistence session identifier for Tomcat and Jboss and SessionID for IIS, then click on Modify.
+Select JSESSIONID as persistence session identifier for Tomcat and Jboss and SessionID for IIS, then click on Update at the botton of the page.

 Now, under the same farm we’ve’ to add 2 more services in the same way than app1 for app2 and app3, including the persistence cookie for JBoss (the default is called JSESSIONID) and IIS (the default cookie for ASP.NET is ASPXAUTH), respectively but you can use the cookie required by the application.
 Every service in the farm have their own backends that could be shared between farms or farms services.